Sombrero7/hello-world-1/README.md

 # hello-world-1
-first project; learning how to use github
+first project; learning how to use github lol